Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 ```

 ## Supported Platforms and Models
-For this repo, any models from Ollama or Hugging Face are supported to be used as local LLMs.
-So, pick a platform between `ollama` and `huggingface`
+For this repo, any models from Ollama or Hugging Face, including the recently-announced DeepSeek R1 models, are supported to be used as local LLMs.
-using `--platform` argument.
+So, pick a platform between `ollama` and `huggingface` using `--platform` argument.
 E.g. `--platform huggingface`.

+If you'd like to check the thought process when you use one of the DeepSeek R1 models, use a flag called `--show-r1-thought`.
+That way, you can see the
+thought process in the standard outout!

 ## Aider
 One of Ollama models is used for Aider.
 Thus, pick one model from Ollama using `--coder-ollama-model` argument.